Rape (Defences) Bill

 Description

-This bill amends the Sexual Offences Act 2003.
-Specifically, it adds a new subsection (3A) to Section 1, explicitly stating that claiming to have been sleepwalking or suffering from a similar condition (like non-insane automatism) will not be a valid defense against a rape charge.
-This effectively removes the potential for such arguments to be used in court to avoid conviction.
+The bill directly alters the Sexual Offences Act 2003.
+Specifically, it adds a new subsection (3A) to Section 1, explicitly stating that claiming to have been sleepwalking or suffering from a similar condition (such as non-insane automatism) will not be a valid defense against a rape charge.
+This effectively removes these potential defenses from consideration in rape trials.

 Government Spending